 Private keys of Alice and Bob are respectively and .
 Very insecure and small numbers, as they must fit in the range of prime order of group resulting from the generating point.
 Keys can be visualized as follows.

 then their respective random nonces are and .
-Along with the ready signatures we can visualize as
+Along with the ready signatures and both sides of the verification equation

-This was short tutorial, but I hope it will end up useful as once we have Schnorr signatures and multi-signatures we can go into more advanced concepts, such as Pedersen commitments, confidential transactions, adaptor signatures and much much more!
+This was a short tutorial, but I hope it will end up useful as once we have Schnorr signatures and multi-signatures we can go into more advanced concepts, such as Pedersen commitments, confidential transactions, adaptor signatures, and much more!

-I would like to thank John Tromp for answering my questions and providing comments regarding Schnorr signatures on the cryptography channel in the grincoin keybase team.
-I also thank vegycslol for a discussion that helped improve the quality of this tutorial and make it lot less confusing.
+I would like to thank John Tromp for answering my questions and providing comments regarding Schnorr’s signatures on the cryptography channel in the grincoin keybase team.
+I also thank vegycslol for a discussion that helped improve the quality of this tutorial and make it a lot less confusing.

 If you find typos or errors in this text please do not hesitate to let me know, for which best way is to simply tweet me.